oessayeg/push_swap/README.md

 # Push_swap :signal_strength:

 This is a project from the second circle of the 42cursus.
-(The best one i've done at the moment)

 ### Objectives :
   * Implement two stacks : 'stack a' and 'stack b'.
 (I used a linked list)